VU-CSP/QuantBio/README.md

 =====
 Systems Pharmacology
 -----
-This section of the IGP Bioregulation II course will have a combination of lectures and interactive activities exposing students to: 1) digital image analysis of live-cell microscopy, 2) assessment of cell population dynamics and single-cell responses, and 3) consideration of concentration-dependent responses to chemical perturbations.
-Together these comprise an example of Systems Pharmacology.
+This section of the IGP Bioregulation II course will have a combination of lectures and interactive activities exposing students to:
+1) Digital image analysis, especially of live-cell microscopy.
+2) Assessment of cell population dynamics and single-cell responses.
+3) Consideration of concentration-dependent responses to chemical perturbations.

+Together these comprise an example of **Systems Pharmacology**.

 _At the end of this 6-week section, you will be able to:_